-According to the National Institute of Mental Health, nearly one in five (more than 51 million) adults live with a mental illness in the U.S alone.
+According to a 2019 study National Institute of Mental Health, nearly one in five (more than 51 million) adults live with a mental illness in the U.S alone.
 Worldwide, nearly a billion people live with a mental illness.
-Based on that statistic, mental health issues are likely to touch you or someone you know, whether in your personal life or in the workplace.
+With so many people affected, mental health issues are likely to touch you or someone you know, whether in your personal life or in the workplace.

-An EAP can help small businesses and their employees with a variety of issues in and out of the workplace, including mental health services and employee assistance with personal, family, and work issues.
-An EAP provides your employees with access to the support they need.
-This post will explain more about how EAPs work, and how they can provide mental health benefits for your team.
+An EAP can help employees with a variety of issues in and out of the workplace, including mental health services and help coping with personal, family, work, and financial issues.
+Discover more about how EAPs work and find out how they can provide mental health benefits for your team.

 Mental health matters.
 Although it is a personal issue, the effects of an individual’s mental health and wellbeing can be far-reaching and even impact their work life.
 According to Mental Health America’s Mind the Workplace study, the workplace financial impact of mental health issues is as high as $500 billion in lost workplace productivity each year, even without taking into account COVID-19’s impact on mental health.